jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 - m = -4 - 1 / 5 - 5
     - m = -5 / 0
         - m = undefined

+# 4.65
+Find an equation of a line parallel to y=2x−3 that contains the point (−2,1).
+Write the equation in slope–intercept form.